 Scoping requirements set out specific matters to be investigated and documented in an EES.
-The draft scoping requirements presented here are for public review and comment.
-The final Scoping Requirements for the Golden Beach Gas Project EES will be issued by the Minister following consideration of public comments received on this draft.
+The Minister issued the scoping requirements for the EES following consideration of public coments received on a draft exhibited for three weeks in March 2020.

 While the scoping requirements are intended to cover all relevant matters, the EES will need to address other issues that emerge during the EES investigations, especially those relevant to statutory decisions that will be informed by the assessment.